-To start with, many of us are wearing the wrong size bra.
-Many professional bra fitters find that women are wearing a back size far too big and a cup size that is far too small when they arrive for their first fitting.
+Professional bra fitters report that a large proportion of women are wearing a back size that is too big and a cup size that is too small when they arrive for their first fitting.

 I used to be one of those customers.
 I wore bras sized 36C for years.
-Then I was fitted and discovered that my bra size was actually 32F – 2 sizes smaller in the back and 3 cup sizes bigger.
+Then I had a professional bra fitting and discovered that my bra size was actually 32F.
+That is 2 sizes smaller in the back and 3 cup sizes bigger.
 Since losing weight, this has changed once again, and I am now a 32E.

-Bra fitting is as much art as it is science so can’t be done properly with a tape measure.
-That’s because breasts and bodies come in all different shapes and sizes (and so do bras) so there really is no substitute for trying on some bras and getting a professional fitting.
+Fitting a bra is much more an art than a science, so it is best done without a tape measure.
+This is because breasts and bodies come in all different shapes and sizes (and so do bras).

-If you are fitting yourself at home, here’s our top tips for what to look out for.
+If you are fitting yourself at home, here are some top tips for what to look out for.

-- Find a mirror or a friend to help you
+- If possible, ask a friend to help you

-- When putting your bra on, start on the loosest hook as your bra will stretch over time, allowing you to tighten the back band as it stretches (meaning your bras last longer).
+- When trying on a bra, start on the loosest hook as your bra will stretch over time, allowing you to tighten the back band as it stretches (meaning your bras last longer).

 - The back band should be sitting firmly and horizontally across your back.

 - The straps should sit firmly on your shoulders without leaving any angry looking marks.
+Adjust them if necessary.
 You should be able to place 2 fingers underneath the strap without the straps falling off.

 - Once the back and straps look good, you should check your breasts are well positioned in the cup.
 Lean forward and make sure all the breast tissue from under your arms is supported by the cup.
 If necessary move your breasts within the cups to get them in a comfortable and fitted position.